Healthy Rosmarinus angustifolius (Salvia rosmarinus) in direct, also known as Rosmarinus angustifolius

 Rosmarinus Angustifolius Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Most Rosmarinus angustifolius problems trace back to light mismatch, watering imbalance, or poor drainage.
-Start with those checks, then use symptom-specific troubleshooting below.
+Start with those Rosmarinus angustifolius checks, then use symptom-specific troubleshooting below.

 Rosmarinus angustifolius grows best in Direct light.
-Keep light consistent for stronger growth and flowering.
+Keep Rosmarinus angustifolius light consistent for stronger growth and flowering.

-Water sparingly and let most of the mix dry before watering again.
-About every 12-24 days, adjusting for season and drying speed.
-Tap water sensitivity: Tolerant.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+In practice, let most of the mix dry before watering again.
+Rosmarinus angustifolius often follows a 12-24 day watering rhythm, with seasonal adjustments.
+It is generally tolerant of tap water.
+Adjust Rosmarinus angustifolius watering frequency to season, heat, and how fast the soil dries in your space.

 Rosmarinus angustifolius is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Rosmarinus angustifolius out of reach when ingestion is a concern.

 Rosmarinus angustifolius does best in Cactus, All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.

 Rosmarinus angustifolius has a dormancy period: Winter.
-Reduce watering and pause fertilizer while growth naturally slows.
+During this phase, reduce Rosmarinus angustifolius watering and pause fertilizer while growth naturally slows.

 Rosmarinus angustifolius typically blooms in Spring with flowers in Blue.
 Reliable light and watering improve bloom performance.